Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                         on when a LUN is full instead of each having their own opinion.
 A LUN whose threshold is switched off is not affected.
-Default: warn --include-unmapped    Also check LUNs that are not mapped to any host.
-Those are not serving anything, so they are left out by default.
-  --ignore IGNORE       Skip LUNs.
-Any item matching this Python regex will be
+Default: warn --ignore IGNORE       Skip LUNs.
+Any item matching this Python regex will be ignored.
-                        ignored.
 Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.
 The